Goodwin - The Role of Equity in Law Firm Diversity Efforts.

 Chambers Associate: In what ways has the concept of equity filtered through into other areas of law firm life, beyond diversity initiatives?

-Calvin Wingfield: The firm also is focused much more on DEI, and equity in particular, when we consider internal attorney elevations to partner.
+Calvin Wingfield: The firm is focused much more on DEI, and equity in particular, when we consider internal attorney elevations to partner.
 While the diversity of partnership is important, the firm’s focus and actions go beyond looking at quantitative data related to representation in each class of elevated attorneys.
-We are focused on what the candidates for elevation have done and are doing at the firm to make Goodwin a more inclusive and equitable firm.
-By intentionally asking the candidates and their respective practice area leads and other partners about the candidates’ actions to foster a more inclusive and equitable firm, Goodwin is signaling to current and future partners the importance of these values to the firm.
-This approach embeds the ideas of inclusivity and equity into how we all approach our jobs and interact with each other.
+We are focused on what candidates for elevation have done and are doing at the firm to make Goodwin a more inclusive and equitable firm.

 Chambers Associate: In which ways do you feel this increased emphasis on equity will aid the key stages of the recruitment, retention and promotion of diverse individuals within law firms?

 Yakiry Adal: Effectuating equity within the firm requires that we work with our Business Units and GO!
 Team departments to identify where the gaps are, find the opportunities to create change and set goals for ourselves, and then measure our progress against those goals over time.
 What is predictive of success in law firms is how much mentoring, developmental feedback, training and sponsoring that you have.
-So we’re examining our talent systems to figure out how we can best ensure that everybody has access to good mentoring, critical feedback, training, and support across every stage in their career.
+So we’re continually examining and adjusting our talent systems to figure out how we can best ensure that everybody has access to good mentoring, critical feedback, training, and support across every stage in their career.

 Calvin Wingfield: Goodwin has revamped the way it evaluates associates and other non-partner attorneys thought its Attorney Review Committee.
 We took out the subjective questions and made them more objective, and asked evaluators to give written examples to tease out unconscious bias.
 Our goal was to make sure that associates are reviewed based on who they are and what they bring to the firm, while also recognizing that everyone comes to Goodwin with different circumstances.
 So, we’re not just looking at the paper and saying this is how we’re going to assess this associate.
 There’s a discussion about each person recognizing everything they’ve brought to the table – including themselves and who they are – and then coming to a conclusion of what the assessment will be for a given year.